 Mr. Hough became party to an employment agreement (the "Hough Employment Agreement") during 2018.
 The Hough Employment Agreement has an initial term of three years and after such term, will automatically renew for successive periods of one year, unless terminated by either party with 180 days' written notice prior to the end of the initial term or any renewal term.
-During the term of the Hough Employment Agreement, Mr. Hough will receive an annualized base salary of \$700,000, payable semi-monthly, subject to the review at least annually by the Company's board of directors or the compensation committee.
-Based upon such review, Mr. Hough's salary may be increased, but may not be decreased unless by mutual consent or pursuant to a decrease affecting all senior executives of the Company equally.
-Mr. Hough will also receive an annual cash bonus in an amount determined by the compensation committee in a manner consistent with the Company's current practice.
-Commencing in 2019, Mr. Hough will receive an annual grant under the Company's 2012 Equity Incentive Plan in such form and amount as determined by the compensation committee.
+During the term of the Hough Employment Agreement, Mr. Hough will receive an annual base salary, payable semi-monthly, subject to the review at least annually by the Company's board of directors or the compensation committee.
+Based upon such review, Mr. Hough 's salary may be increased, but may not be decreased unless by mutual consent or pursuant to a decrease affecting all senior executives of the Company equally.
+Mr. Hough also receives an annual cash bonus in an amount determined by the compensation committee in a manner consistent with the Company's current practice.
+Mr. Hough receives an annual grant under the Company's Amended 2012 Equity Incentive Plan in such form and amount as determined by the compensation committee.

 Mr. Gray became party to an employment agreement (the "Gray Employment Agreement") during 2020.
 The Gray Employment Agreement has an initial term of three years and after such term, will automatically renew for successive periods of one year, unless terminated by either party with 180 days' written notice prior to the end of the initial term or any renewal term.
-During the term of the Gray Employment Agreement, Mr. Gray will receive an annualized base salary of \$300,000, payable semi-monthly, subject to the review at least annually by the Company's Chief Executive Officer ("CEO").
+During the term of the Gray Employment Agreement, Mr. Gray will receive an annual base salary, payable semi-monthly, subject to the review at least annually by the Company's Chief Executive Officer ("CEO").
 Based upon such review, Mr. Gray's salary may be increased, but not decreased, unless by mutual consent or pursuant to a decrease affecting all senior executives of the Company equally.
-Mr. Gray will also receive an annual cash bonus in an amount determined in accordance with the formula in the Gray Employment Agreement.
-Mr. Gray will also be eligible to receive grants under the Company's 2012 Equity Incentive Plan in such form and amount as determined by the CEO.
+Mr. Gray also receives an annual cash bonus in an amount determined in accordance with the formula in the Gray Employment Agreement.
+Mr. Gray is also eligible to receive grants under the Company's Amended 2012 Equity Incentive Plan in such form and amount as determined by the CEO.